YetiForceCompany/YetiForceCRM/README.md

 -	Improved generating of CalUri in CalDAV.
 -	Improved the mechnism responsible for replying and forwarding email messages.
 -	Improved 'send emails' logs.
+-	Improved the fuctioning of the Project Templates module.
 -	Secured a function updating information about an email.
 -	Secured adding of linkages.
 -	Secured the management of widgets.
 -	Secured loading of record labels.
 -	Increased the width of a search bar.
 -	Merged all plugins into one.
+-	Disabled the validation of work time in modules: Time Control and Reservations.
+-	Diabled the suspension of the system when sql query error appears.

 **New functionalities:**